- Who we are?

 - University details: University name, place and year of study

-- Interests, hobbies and likes from social media such as Facebook, Twitter
+- Interests, hobbies and likes from social media (but not limited to) Facebook and Twitter

 - Lifestyle and social circumstances